How Does Cold Weather Affect a Car?

 - Add rubbing alcohol, defroster or another anti-frost substance into your windshield wiper fluid.
 This fluid not only prevents your washer fluid from freezing, but also rapidly melts any ice or frost on your windshield without the crack risk.

 - Change your oil and fill it with a thinner oil.
 When motor oil gets cold, it thickens.
 Combined with a cold battery, starting your car for the first time on a cold day can be a real chore.
-If your car normally uses a 10W-30 oil, considering going down to a 5W-30 or even a 0W-30 (yes, that’s a zero) as they’re far less prone to viscosity when cold, while still maintaining a decent thickness and protection when at temperature.
-If you ever have any questions, ask a professional auto repair expert or consult your vehicle’s owner’s manual.
+If you ever have any questions about what the right type of oil is during the winter months, ask a professional auto repair expert or consult your vehicle’s owner’s manual.

 - Check your tire tread and pressure.
 Cold weather means the pressure in your tires is going to decrease.
 Make sure they stay within operating guidelines for maximum safety and performance, particularly on slippery roads.
 Likewise, check your tires and make sure you have enough tread.
 Tires that are low or balding are exponentially more dangerous on icy or slippery winter roads.